Preacher Driftwater told me, “I want to preach about America in the worst way.”

 I cannot undo the Supreme Court’s ruling.
-But I can do everything in my power to help the redeemed in Christ to have solid Christian marriages.
+But I can do everything in my power to help the redeemed in Christ to have solid Christian marriages and raise terrific kids.

 Let’s build sermons around that, pastor.
 Let’s show them how it’s done instead of bemoaning the fact that no one is doing it.